There are 6 modules to the programme:

 How to Apply:

-Applications for this course should be made direct to the university via our self-service facility (www.cardiffmet.ac.uk/selfservice) and requires a mandatory Personal Statement, an MSc Forensic Psychology (or BPS stage 1) certificate, plus two completed References from qualified Forensic Psychologists, via the template provided, all to be uploaded with your online application.
-Please visit: www.cardiffmet.ac.uk/practitionerforensic for further information on this mandatory documentation.
-The page can also be accessed via: www.cardiffmet.ac.uk/supportingdocs.
-Further information can also be found on our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.
+Applications should be made direct to the university via our Self Service facility and requires a mandatory Personal Statement, MSc Forensic Psychology (or BPS stage 1) certificate, and two completed references from qualified Forensic Psychologists that have observed your practice (reference template provided).
+All must be uploaded with your online application.

 Tuition Fees and Financial Support: